Logano leads pack of Fords to front at Martinsville Speedway

 Aric Almirola qualified second for Stewart-Haas Racing, Penske driver Brad Keselowski was third and Kevin Harvick was fourth as Ford drivers took the top four qualifying positions.

-Five-time Martinsville winner Denny Hamlin qualified fifth in a Toyota for Sunday’s race on the short track.
+Five-time Martinsville winner Denny Hamlin qualified fifth in a Toyota for Sunday’s race at the shortest track on the NASCAR circuit.
 William Byron was sixth and the highest-qualifying Chevrolet driver.

+Clint Bowyer, winner of the spring race at Martinsville last year, qualified 11th and was disappointed after pacing Saturday morning’s practice session.

+“That was not very good.
+We need to be better,” he said.
+“I’m not very good at qualifying here.”

 Logano won at Martinsville last fall when he used his bumper to move Martin Truex Jr. out of his way in the final turn.
 The aggressive move earned Logano a spot in NASCAR’s championship race.
 He claimed his first Cup title three weeks later.